my-eq/go-attom/docs/attom/swagger/README.md

 - Contain actual content (not empty)
 - Be properly formatted (pretty-printed)
 - Follow the OpenAPI 2.0 (Swagger) specification format
+- Reflect the current API versions as documented on the ATTOM developer portal

 ## Usage